 - Submit five reflective journal entries.

 Students in the program are also required to participate in a two-day orientation session in March which covers health, safety, global health ethics, cross-cultural and cultural competence skills, and background information on global health.
-After the GHIP experience concludes, students gather for Discussion Sessions near the end of August.
+After the GHIP experience concludes, students gather for Discussion Sessions near the end of August or early September.
 During the discussion sessions, students present their work, discuss key readings, and debate core issues in global health.
 All are required.
 View the 2019 GHIP Syllabus for more information.